jacobadenbaum/TexTables.jl/README.md

 Currently, `TexTables` works with several standard regression packages in the `StatsModels` family to construct custom coefficient tables.
 I've mostly implemented these as proof of concept, since I'm not sure how best to proceed on extending it to more model types.
+By default, `TexTables` will display significance stars using p-value thresholds of 0.1 for 1 star, 0.05 for 2 stars, and 0.01 for 3 stars (as is standard).

 I think that I may spin these off into a "formulas" package at some point in the future.

+If you are interested in integrating `TexTables` into your regression package, please see the topic below under "Advanced Usage."

 ## Display Options